What is a grapefruit?

 - The placebo group lost 0.3kg.

-The fresh grapefruit group lost significantly more weight and gained insulin resistance compared to the placebo group.
+The fresh fruit group lost significantly more weight and gained insulin resistance compared to the placebo group.

 So is grapefruit good for fat loss?

-Looking at those two studies, we can safely say that grapefruit can be a great way to jump-start your weight loss journey.
+Looking at those two studies, we can safely say that it can be a great way to jump-start your weight loss journey.

 Why is grapefruit bad for you?